ContextMapper/contextmapper.github.io/_docs/language-reference/values.md

 </pre></div>
 </div>

 The following attributes that can be added, namely whether a value is a _core value_, _value demonstrators_, _related values_ and _opposing values_, follow the terminology of the [IEEE 7000 standard](https://ieeexplore.ieee.org/document/9536679).
-We refer to the standard or the [ESE Glossary](https://github.com/ethical-se/ese-practices/blob/main/ESE-Glossary.md) for a more detailed introduction into these terms; in CML the attributes are however not mandatory.
+We refer to the standard for a more detailed introduction into these terms; in CML the attributes are however not mandatory.

 <div class="highlight"><div class="highlight"><pre><span></span><span class="k">ValueRegister</span> <span class="n">SDD_Stakeholder_Values</span> <span class="p">{</span>